 1. Define your Destination:

-If you really want to stick to a diet, the absolute first thing is to define exactly what this diet means.
-It could be any of the famous diets such as keto, paleo, vegan, Atkins etc. Or it could be something you have decided for yourself.
-Like a diet of fresh fruits or berries!
-Either way, make sure you are absolutely clear about what is in and what is out.
-Read about it, watch videos, visit a nutritionist and talk to people who have tried it.
-Figure out what your body needs and what's going on inside your gut with Viome's Gut Intelligence test.
+If you really want to stick to a diet, the absolute first thing is to define exactly what diet is right for you.
+We tend to follow these fad diets that may work for a little while, but most of the time, end up letting us down.
+There is no universal healthy diet.
+Figure out what your body needs and what's going on inside your gut with Viome's Gut Intelligence Test.
 Knowing where you're heading makes the journey much more enjoyable.

 2. Find a Role Model:

 While the diet-chart might look pretty fancy on paper, you need a real-life role model to feel the difference this diet could make to your life.
-It could be a movie star, or singer or just your grass eating vegan friend who sticks to his/her diet to the hilt day in and day out.
+It could be as simple as a friend who sticks to his/her diet to the hilt day in and day out.

 3. Keep it Simple: